Benefits for Young University Enterprises (JEU)

 Be a small or medium-sized enterprise (SME)

-• employ fewer than 250 people ;
+• employ fewer than 250 people;

-• sales of less than €50 million or a balance sheet of less than €43 million.
+• generate sales of less than 50 million euros or have a balance sheet of less than 43 million.

-Must have been created less than eight years ago
+Having been created less than eight years ago

-Being new
+Be new

 Management or ownership